-1. CoastWatch Training - NOAA CoastWatch provides satellite derived products for local application.
+2. CoastWatch Training - NOAA CoastWatch provides satellite derived products for local applications.
 CoastWatch conducts user training classes on satellite products for technical audiences and works with partners to customize products for regions.
 In 2020, CoastWatch training transitioned from in person to virtual to accommodate learning during Covid-19.
 A learning portal was created with video lectures and video or step-by-step based tutorials.
-Today trainings are taught virtually, in-person, or thru a hybrid approach, and the learning portal continues to be populated with new satellite-based content.
+Today training is taught virtually, in-person, or through a hybrid approach, and the learning portal continues to be populated with new satellite-based content.
 The liaison has contributed to the learning portal by developing, co-developing, or field-testing new lectures and tutorials, including a water quality and two harmful algae lectures and an ArcGIS tutorial.
-Additionally, the liaison co-organized a training for Sea Grant and Friends.
+Additionally, the liaison co-organized a training course for Sea Grant and Friends.
 The six-week course was held virtually in 2023.

-One of two HABs training lectures in the CoastWatch Learning Portal participants share HAB issues, updates, upcoming events, and much more.
+- 3. HAB Chats In 2023 the liaison initiated HAB Chats, a one-hour series dedicated to discussions around harmful algal bloom (HAB) topics of interest, exclusively for Sea Grant colleagues.
+HAB Chats are structured in two parts; a 30-minute presentation/Q&A is followed by a 30-minute open forum discussion, in which participants share HAB issues, updates, upcoming events, and much more.
 HAB chats occur every other month and have attracted participation from more than half of the Sea Grant programs, with some regularly participating.
 In a survey conducted at the end of 2023, participants indicated that HAB chats allows them to learn from and/or collaborate with others (100%), share activities and products (also meetings) (92%) and provide updates from their region (83%).

-2. HAB Chats - In 2023 the liaison initiated HAB Chats, a one-hour series dedicated to discussions around harmful algal bloom (HAB) topics of interest, exclusively for Sea Grant colleagues.
-HAB Chats are structured in two parts; a 30-minute presentation/Q&A is followed by a 30-minute open forum discussion, in which

-3. HABHRCA Interagency Working Group (IWG) - The Harmful Algal Bloom and Hypoxia Research and Control Act (HABHRCA) is a congressional mandate for NOAA to advance the scientific understanding and ability to detect, monitor, assess, and predict HAB and hypoxia events.
+The 2024 HAB Chats format & topics were based on survey results. - 4.
+HABHRCA Interagency Working Group (IWG) The Harmful Algal Bloom and Hypoxia Research and Control Act (HABHRCA) is a congressional mandate for NOAA to advance the scientific understanding and ability to detect, monitor, assess, and predict HAB and hypoxia events.
 HABHRCA amendments created an Interagency Working Group or IWG, which is composed of 13 collaborating federal agencies.
 The liaison serves as a NOAA OAR Sea Grant member on the IWG.
 This role facilitates communication and collaboration and serves to elevate the Sea Grant's unique role within the HABs landscape.
-Additionally, beginning in 2024 the IWG will undertake regional vignettes as part of the anticipated HABHRCA reauthorization.
+In 2024, as a member of the IWG, the liaison coproduced regional vignettes, a component of the next national assessment to congress. - 5.
+Working with Students Though not an identified component of the project, several opportunities to assist students have arose.
+These include assisting a Ph.D. student from Florida A&M University (see testimonial) with project evaluating red tide respiratory forecast and a UF undergrad with survey questions regarding red tide knowledge, participating in NOAA's CCME for minority students with focus on HABs, and participating on a USHABs panel focused on funding opportunities for students working on HABs.

+Testimonial: "I wanted to express my gratitude for all the assistance you've provided in connecting me with organizations and individuals for my research surveys on HABs.
+Your support has been invaluable, and I truly appreciate it.
+I've acknowledged your contribution in my research as a key collaborator in implementing the study.
+Currently, I'm in the process of analyzing the data collected, and I look forward to sharing the results with you soon." - Ashley Lacey, MPH, Environmental Science PhD Candidate, Florida A&M University